unfrl/dug/README.md

 The simplest way to get started is to just run a query against the domain whose DNS records you're updating.
 For example: `dug git.kaijucode.com`:

 ![](cli/Resources/gif1.gif)

-You can also do complicated things like ask for specific record types, get the output as json, and pipe it into other applications: `dug git.kaijucode.com -q A --output-format JSON --output-template Ipaddress,city,value,responsetime | jq`:
+You can also do complicated things like ask for specific record types, use the most reliable server per continent, get the output as json, and pipe it into other applications: `dug git.kaijucode.com -q A --output-format JSON --server-count 1 --output-template Ipaddress,city,value,responsetime | jq`:

 ![](cli/Resources/gif2.gif)

 ## Localization